-a.
+- a.
 Each team is entitled to six (6) charged timeouts during regulation play.
 Each team is limited to no more than three (3) timeouts in the fourth period.
-If a team has two (2) full timeouts remaining when the fourth period reaches the 2:00 mark, one (1) of the timeouts will be changed to a 20-second timeout.

-b.
-During a regular timeout, both teams may have unlimited substitutions.
+If a team has two (2) or three (3) full timeouts remaining when the fourth period reaches the 2:00 mark, one (1) of the timeouts will be changed to a 20-second timeout and it will retain one (1) full timeout. - b.
+During a regular timeout, both teams may have unlimited legal substitutions. - c.

-c.
 In overtime periods, each team shall be allowed two (2) 60-second timeouts and one (1) 20-second timeout.
-If a team has two (2) full timeouts remaining when the overtime period reaches the 2:00 mark, one (1) of the timeouts will be changed to a 20-second timeout.

-d.
-There must be two 100-second timeouts in the first and third periods and three 100second timeouts in the second and fourth periods.
+If a team has two (2) full timeouts remaining when the overtime period reaches the 2:00 mark, one (1) of the timeouts will be changed to a 20-second timeout - d.
+There must be two 100-second timeouts in the first and third periods and three 100-second timeouts in the second and fourth periods.